 “Here at Gary’s Groceries, we’re following all CDC recommendations.
 Because all employees are either wiping down surfaces or repetitively hand washing there are no employees available for check out.
 Hopefully, getting your 9 packages of toilet paper home is not urgent.
-(If you need 9 packages of toilet paper this afternoon, Covid 19 is the lease of your worries
+(If you need 9 packages of toilet paper this afternoon, Covid 19 is the least of your worries

 Ok, so the first few from my grocers, doctors, and favorite restaurant were appreciated, even if they contained zero useful information.
 But, today, I started getting the from companies who’s possible connection to covid 19 is between tenuous and non existent.
 Clearly, someone in marketing woke up and like an over excited dog salivating at the site of a squirrel outside the window said, “WOW- a legitimate excuse to spam anyone who’s on our mailing list!”

 This is an exact quote but I have changed the name of the company in a refusal to give them any name recognition.
 “As the COVID-19 pandemic continues to impact people around the world and more specifically, here in the USA, we want you to know that Gagagig is here to service your digital forensic needs with the highest level of security and availability with secure, remote-based technologies like RemoteStreem. “.
 Admittedly, this caught my attention.
 Wait, what?
 What does covid19 readiness have to do with “digital forensic needs”.
 Is the information I’m trying to forensically discover going to get sick?